maniaclab/snowmass-connect-docs/docs/accounting.md

 subgroup: snowmass21.energy or snowmass21.cosmic.
 An email back will confirm your addition to your requested subgroup project.
 To do that navigate to the groups section in the portal here: [https://snowmass21.ci-connect.net/groups](https://snowmass21.ci-connect.net/groups) and select a particular subgroup to join.

-## Manage your account

-You can come back to the portal if you need to change your institutional affiliation, email, join another subgroup or upload additional ssh-keys to your account.
-Account management is controlled by an automated process which will only make ssh-keys persistent in your user account if they are uploaded through the portal.

 ## Login to the Submit Node

 Once you upload your ssh-keys in the Snowmass21 Connect portal and your account request has been processed and approved, it takes a few minutes for your home directory